marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 * hot reload should also work on this; model changes also do work instantly!
 * how does code reload work: c++ layer with qml engine does the heavy lifting

-* fast project with us automotive customer: several workflows tried: nightly bilds, felga cloud builds;
+* fast project with us automotive customer: several workflows tried: nightly builds, felgo cloud builds;
-* split up team nto core development; ad review dev team
+* split up team into core development; and review dev team
-* shipped first vrsion in two months; immediate polishing of things; reduced amount of follow-up-meetings; so we only had to work on bugs, not polishing
+* shipped first version in two months; immediate polishing of things; reduced amount of follow-up-meetings; so we only had to work on bugs, not polishing
 ### my questions
-* live ide is completey free (for students)
+* live ide is completely free (for students)
 * for custom sbc (like imx8) they have in the licensed version already some connector

 --------